SAP Liaison Professional Development WebEx

 Please share this information with other SAP team members in your school/district and agencies.

-During the spring of 2013, the PA Youth Suicide Prevention Initiative held a Public Service Announcement Contest among high school age youth across Pennsylvania.
+Earlier this year, the PA Youth Suicide Prevention Initiative held its Second Annual Public Service Announcement Contest among high school age youth across Pennsylvania.
 Each school in the state could submit an entry in the following categories: a 60-Second Video, a 30-Second Video, a 15- or 30-Second Audio, or a Poster.
-The contest was the first of its kind in PA, and we were astounded with the 42 entries.
-All the winners and honorable mentions will have their video, audio or poster made available to every school district in the state.
-Winning entries.
+The winners and have been announced, and winning entries are available for viewing or download on the PAYSPI website.

 About the Pennsylvania Student Assistance Program